RajeevRanjan5642/credit_card_fraud_detection/README.md

 <li>Follow the prompts to set a username, email, and password for the superuser.
 This user will have administrative privileges in your Django application.</li>
 </ul>
-V. Run the Development Server:
+V. Run the Development Server:<br>
 <ul>
 <li>Start your Django development server by running:</li>